-22. Both the NANPA and the Pooling Administrator provide services pursuant to separate contracts overseen by the Commission.
-We note that the North American Numbering Council (NANC), the Commission's federal advisory committee for numbering matters, has proposed that we consolidate the two contracts.
-Given the similarities in allocating numbers and issuing certificates, should we consider consolidating these roles into a single contract, entered into with a single entity?
+the Commission's federal advisory committee for numbering matters, has proposed that we consolidate the two contracts.45 Given the similarities in allocating numbers and issuing certificates, should we consider consolidating these roles into a single contract, entered into with a single entity?
 We seek comment on the advisability of consolidating these administrative functions (allocating and certifying numbers) in a single contract.